reimagined/resolve/docs/tutorial.md

 - **type** - specifies the event's type;
 - **payload** - specifies data associated with the event.

 The reSolve framework saves produced events to a persistent **[event store](write-side.md#event-store)**.
 A newly created application is configured to use a SQLite event store.
 We suggest that you keep this configuration throughout the tutorial.
-For information on how to use other storage types see the following documentation topics:
+For information on how to use other storage types, see the following documentation topics:

 - [Adapters](https://github.com/reimagined/resolve/blob/master/docs/advanced-techniques.md#adapters)
 - [Configuring Adapters](https://github.com/reimagined/resolve/blob/master/docs/preparing-to-production.md#configuring-adapters)